RCesnulis/ALUEmulator/README.md

     g++ -o emulator main.cpp
     ./emulator

 Edit and extend:
       Add your own test cases in main.cpp

-        Expand the ALU to support multi-bit operations

       Introduce registers, memory, or even a control unit!

 # Contributions

 Feel free to fork, contribute, or submit pull requests!
 All improvements welcome — whether it’s documentation, bug fixes, or feature enhancements.

-📄 License
+# License

 This project is open-source and available under the MIT License.

-# How to use

-Usage Instructions

-    Create a build directory:

-mkdir build
-  cd build

-Generate build files:

-  cmake ..

-Build the project:

-  cmake --build .

-Run the emulator:

-  ./emulator